Plantar Warts: The Things You Need To Know

 Third-Line Therapy For Warts

-The third-line therapy for removing warts is reserved for emergency cases and for warts that already cause pain to the affected person.
+The third-line therapy for removing warts is reserved for warts that have been present for a long time, are unresponsive to other treatments and may be causing pain to the affected person.

 Surgical removal or curettage